MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

-You can also complete the [Create and manage a Fabric deployment pipeline](/training/modules/power-bi-deployment-pipelines) Learn module, which shows how to create a deployment pipeline.
+You can also complete the [Create and manage a Fabric deployment pipeline](/training/modules/power-bi-deployment-pipelines) training module, which shows you step by step how to create a deployment pipeline.

 >[!NOTE]
 >In a deployment pipeline, one Premium workspace is assigned to each stage.
 Before you start working with your pipeline in production, review the [capacity requirements](../faq.md#what-type-of-capacity-do-i-need) for the pipeline's workspaces.